princekeshri00/smartkheti/README.md

 1> Open VScode inside <code>frontend_app</code> folder

-2> Use the Live Server extension and run it at port 5500
+2> Use the Live Server extension and run the frontend server

 <b>Now you can use the web app</b>
 <br>